skip to main | skip to sidebar

 Single nucleotide polymorphisms (SNPs) were analyzed in 1201 BPD individuals who had attempted suicide and 1497 who had not.
 Initial genotyping found 2507 SNPs associated with suicide attempts at P < .001, with strongest association (P = 1.09 × 10−6) at a locus on chromosome 2 (2p25)."

-Posted by Suicide Malpractice at 12:54 AM 0 comments Links to this post
+Posted by Suicide Malpractice at 12:54 AM No comments:

 Labels: Risk Factors